IsaacAbra/HTML-CSS-project-Udacity-/README.md

 CSS

 # How to use
 Download this file and right click on the HTML file within it.
-THe last step is to hold your laugh and "aws" as you look at Jon.
+The last step is to hold your laughs and "aws" as you look at Jon.